SYU2017/Latitude--Web-Visualization-Dashboard--HTML-Bootstrap/README.md

 To Run HTML:
        HTML, style.css, output_data/fig, output_data/cities.csv, assets/css, assets/js

+GitHub Pages is designed to host your personal, organization, or project pages from a GitHub repository.

+       Your site is published at https://syu2017.github.io/Week12-HTML-Bootstrap/

 Help:  How to make bootstrap dropdown to work: (from https://stackoverflow.com/)
        "the simplest way to do this ist just copy and past the CDN of bootstrap link that can be found in https://www.bootstrapcdn.com/ and the Jquery CDN Scripts that can be found here https://code.jquery.com/ and after you copy the links, the bootstrap links paste on the head of HTML and the Jquery Script paste in body of HTML like the example below:"